zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 **Chapter III** extends the Aetherion framework beyond intrabranch propulsion into the speculative problem of inter-universe transition.
 Rather than treating the multiverse as a set of simultaneously accessible α-wells, we adopt the Sequential Iterative Multiverse described by the Spiral Current: a causal succession of homologous universes in which only the immediate successor can become available for recoupling.
 We introduce a local branch-coordinate β to describe the transition between the present universe and its active successor, establish the conditions imposed by adjacency, the Relay Window, scale compatibility, and system coherence, and examine the irreversible nature of a completed crossing.
 The resulting model forbids arbitrary branch selection, backward return, and nonadjacent jumps; an Aetherion may only decouple from its current universe and recouple to the next active coil of the Spiral.
 This chapter therefore remains explicitly speculative, but replaces unrestricted branch-hopping with a constrained, causal transition architecture whose internal requirements can be stated and tested independently.

-Throughout the work, we adopt the parameter definitions and calibration pathways established in the RTM Unified Field Framework, ensuring numerical consistency across the theoretical corpus.
-The Aetherion program represents RTM’s most ambitious experimental objective: a proof-of-concept device that would simultaneously validate the framework’s core predictions and open pathways toward vacuum-energy technologies.
+Throughout, we adopt the parameter definitions and calibration routes established in the RTM Unified Field Framework, ensuring numerical consistency across the theoretical corpus.
+The Aetherion program represents RTM's most ambitious experimental target: a proof-of-concept device that would simultaneously validate the framework's core predictions and open pathways to vacuum-energy technologies.

 **APPENDAGES:** Following the theoretical development presented in Chapters I–III, the framework was subjected to a formal thermodynamic and momentum conservation audit.
 The key findings, detailed in the final Appendices of this document, include: